Using FSA with TRICARE

 Answer:

-You contribute to your FSA out of your pre-tax income, which then lowers your income and payroll taxes.
-This is a great benefit to be able to use.
+You may be permitted to contribute to your FSA out of your pre-tax income, lowering your income and payroll taxes.

 FSA Maximum Contribution Limits

 Remember too, when it comes to FSAs, there is a maximum contribution limit and that changes each year.
-The maximum amount for 2022 for an FSA is $2,850.
-You typically do have to spend all of the money that you have saved before the end of the year or the funds will be lost.
+You typically have to spend all of the money that you have saved before the end of the year or the funds will be lost.
 The IRS does however allow employers to opt-in to carry over up to $570 into the next year.
 Talk to HR about if your company does this.

 RELATED: